-3.20 Further analysis of accessibility to larger open spaces has been undertaken for the Open Space Strategy.
+- 3.21 The Stage 2 LCA process should consider other opportunities for delivering enhanced access to multifunctional publicly usable open space of an appropriate size and, where this isn't possible, what opportunities could be taken to make journeys to existing open spaces safer and more attractive. - 3.22 Further analysis of accessibility to larger open space has been undertaken for the draft Open Space Strategy.
 Whilst it is recognised that access to a multifunctional, publicly usable space of 0.3 ha or more might meet "everyday" requirements, access to larger multifunctional open spaces will be desired on occasion.
 As such, an additional measure of accessibility to the City Parks (eg Kelvingrove) and District Parks (eg Tollcross) that serve a strategic function, and to the Local Parks that serve more discrete localities (eg Rosshall Park or Maxwell Park) has been developed.
-It reflects the distances people might be expected to travel to access both the larger City/District Parks (1500m or a 15-20 minute walk) and the smaller Local Parks, over 1 ha in size (800m or a 10 minute walk).
-Map 8/Annex 8 illustrates there are no notable gaps in accessibility in the Newlands LCA.
+It reflects the distances people might be expected to travel to access both the larger City/District Parks (1500m or a 15-20 minute walk) and the smaller Local Parks, over 1 ha in size (800m or a 10 minute walk). - 3.23 Map 8/Annex 8 illustrates that Penilee falls outwith these distance thresholds.
+The draft OSS identifies an opportunity to improve the existing open space spine that runs through central Penilee to improve connectivity between the spaces and create a linear open space of enhanced multi-functionality.
+The Stage 2 LCA process should consider the full range of issues associated with using these spaces in a more space in a more cohesive way to deliver multi - functional outcomes and improve placemaking.

-Map 8: Access to Larger Open Spaces
+Map 8: Priorities for Access to Larger Open Spaces

-3.21 Other considerations that the Open Space Strategy identifies as important in informing the current and future need for open space to enhance the City's Liveability include consideration of the setting and amenity it can provide, as part of a placemaking approach, and the views of the public on open space in their area.
+3.24 Other considerations that the Open Space Strategy identifies as important in informing the current and future need for open space to enhance the City's Liveability include consideration of the setting and amenity it can provide, as part of a placemaking approach, and the views of the public on open space in their area.
 Responses to this LCA will be important in establishing the latter.